How To Use Powdered Eggs

 Powdered Eggs

 I want to compare two eggs from powder to two fresh eggs wherever I can during this post.
-One package was a one-person meal, so let’s get started.
+The various packages didn’t specify if the prescribed egg powder amount was for a large egg, medium egg, or small egg.
+They do indicate that one package was a one-person meal, so let’s get started.

 1. Augason Farms Dried Whole Egg Powder #10 Can

-Augason Farms makes a number of different dried foods.
+Augason Farms makes several different dried foods.
 As you’ll find out, this #10 can product can make a large volume of eggs from the powder in the can.
 Augason Farms Dried Whole Eggs Powder These have up to a ten-year shelf-life if unopened.

-Yield: Two Eggs – Takes 1/3 Cup of Egg Powder and 1/3 Cup of Warm Water
+Yield: Two Eggs – Take 1/3 Cup of Egg Powder and 1/3 Cup of Warm Water

 Directions: Remove the oxygen absorber from the container and discard it.
 Combine the powder with warm water and mix well.
 Cook to consistency desired.
 This product can be used in baking and cooking.
 For Example, it’s great for use in omelets, French toast, bread, muffins, cookies, cakes, and more.

-When you are using the powder with other dry ingredients, it isn’t necessary to reconstitute the egg powder.
+When you’re using the powder with other dry ingredients, it isn’t necessary to reconstitute the egg powder.
 Simply add it to the other dry ingredients and increase the liquid requirements with the necessary amount to match the yield.

 Ingredients: Dried whole eggs, less than 2% sodium, Silicoaluminate (as an anticaking agent).
 The only allergen may be the eggs themselves.

 Note: the container states “No refrigeration necessary.”
 I would assume that means as long as the container remains unopened.
-If it were me, once opened, I would put the contents in an airtight container and store it in your fridge.
+If it were me, once opened and kept at room temperature, I would put the contents in an airtight container and store it in your fridge.

-Shelf Life: Unopened 10 years, it does not state shelf life after opening.
+Shelf Life: Unopened for 10 years.
+It does not state shelf life after opening.

 2. Hoosier Hill Farm Whole Egg (Granulated)